muratk3n/thirdwave/en/README.md

 ---

 I find the way ppl just throw around random info as extremely archaic.
-In the journalists will do what I just did; knowing legit, well curated datasets, and run analysis' on them to base reporting on.
+In the future journalists will perform the kind of analysis I just did below; looking for legit, well curated datasets, and run analysis' to base reporting on.

 ---